Lupin Allergy UK

 Lupini beans can be eaten on their own as a snack or added to other foods.

 In Europe, it is common to ground lupini beans into flour.
 This enhances flavour and adds nutritional value to the food.

-Lupins are often used to replace soy and are sometimes the key ingredient in meat, gluten and dairy alternatives.
-Foods that contain Lupin are:
+Lupins are often used to replace soy and are sometimes the key ingredient in meat, gluten, and dairy alternatives.
+Foods that may contain lupin are:

-- Gluten-free products (lupin flour is a common substitute in gluten-free foods – similar to soy or genetically modified plants)
+- Gluten-free products (lupin flour may be used in gluten-free foods as a substitute to wheat – similar to soy or genetically modified plants).

-By law, food manufacturers and producers must list lupin on the label of food product.
+By law, food manufacturers and producers must list lupin on the label of food products.
 It can also be identified as lupin flour, lupine, lupin bean, or lupin seed.